graze/sprout/docs/setup/composer.md

-# Running sprout with docker
+# Running Sprout using Composer

 Sprout can be run locally in PHP by including it from composer.